-Just before we depart from the church and enter the "mission field," we are dismissed with a charge to "Go in peace to love and serve the Lord."
-Worship has no end; having been nourished by God in the service, worship continues as we go where we are sent in the name of the Christ we love, who first loved us and calls us to love others through word and action.
+Just before we depart from the church and enter the "mission field," we are dismissed with a charge to "Go in peace to love and serve the Lord..."
+Worship has no end; it continues as we go where we are sent in the name of the Christ we love, who first loved us and calls us to love others through word and action.